-In this section we want to prove the functionality and the scalability of our DNA prototype by simulation.
+In this section we prove the functionality and the scalability of our DNA prototype by simulation.
 The simulator is written in .NET, based on the code used for the prototype.
-The peers in the simulation build a Kademlia-based overlay network as described in Section 3.
-The network transmission time for one hop was chosen according to an exponential distribution with a mean of 50 ms. The bucket size was set to k = 5.
-The simulation contains joins, searches and the modified Kademlia protocol.
-A running system will further improve the stability of the overlay by exploiting the overhead, that is produced performing tests and exchanging test results.
-If not stated otherwise, we let a number of nodes join the overlay network and begin a churn phase once the overlay has initially stabilized.
+The network transmission time for one hop was chosen according to an exponential distribution with a mean of 50 ms. If not stated otherwise, we let a number of nodes join the overlay network and begin a churn phase once the overlay has initially stabilized.
 To generate churn we model the online time of a peer by means of an exponentially distributed random variable.
 The longer a peer stays online on average, the less churn there is in the overlay network.
-To make the simulation results credible [21], we produced several simulation runs and calculated the mean as well as the corresponding confidence intervals.
+To provide credible simulation results, we produced several simulation runs and calculated the mean as well as the corresponding confidence intervals.

 To show the scalability of the DNA we regard the time needed to complete a search for other peers in dependence of the overlay size.
-First, we regard a system without any churn to validate the claim that the search time in Kademlia based overlays indeed scales.
-That is, we let n DNAs join the system, wait until the overlay network stabilizes and then let a number of random DNAs search for other peers.
-The concave curves in Figure 3 show that the search in our prototype does indeed scale.
+First, we regard a system without any churn, i.e. we let n DNAs join the system, wait until the overlay network stabilizes and then let a number of random DNAs search for other peers.
+The concave curves in Figure 2 show that the search in our prototype does indeed scale.
 In a network of 1000 peers a search for another DNA takes less than 200 ms. To see the influence of churn on the search time, we repeated the same simulations and set the average online time of a peer to 60 minutes.
 To keep the size of the overlay constant on average, we chose a corresponding Poisson arrival process to let new DNAs join the network.
-The results are also shown in Figure 3.
-Due to timeouts and wrong bucket entries caused by the churn in the system, searches take longer than in the scenario without churn.
-However, the search algorithm does still scale to larger system and enables fast searches for other peers.
+The results are also shown in Figure 2.
+Due to timeouts caused by the churn in the system, searches take longer than in the scenario without churn.
+However, as seen from the concave curves, the search algorithm scales when the system becomes larger and enables fast searches for other peers.